Bone Health for Women: How to Build Stronger Bones

-The Benefits Of Having Strong Bones
+The Benefits Of Having Stronger Bones

 If our bodies are our homes, then it’s pretty important to have a solid structure to build on.
-Your bones are your literal foundation, to a healthy strong body, no matter what your goals are.
+Your bones are your literal foundation, to a healthy strong body, no matter what your health goals are.

-Use these tips to build strong bones:
+Use these tips to build strong stronger bones and overall health:

-Not only does strength training have a myriad of other benefits including that heart-shaped booty you always wanted, but it can also help you build and keep your bones and body strong well into your golden years.
+Not only does strength training have a myriad of other health benefits including that heart-shaped booty you always wanted, but it can also help you build and keep your bones and body strong well into your golden years.